Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ![alt text](image-44.png)

 It's especially horrible when there's lots of functions (or overloaded functions) within a page.
-I'm honestly not sure if this is a spacing issue, a font issue, a code-formatting issue, a highlighting issue, or some other nonsense but it takes genuine effort and willpower to stop my eyes from giving up halfway through a function signature.
+I'm honestly not sure if this is a spacing issue, a font issue, a code-formatting issue, a highlighting issue, or something else but it takes genuine effort and willpower to stop my eyes from giving up halfway through a function signature when it's buried in this nonsense.

 ![alt text](image-45.png)

 ## Go

 ![alt text](image-30.png)

-Go is, overall, a mixed bag.
+Go is a mixed bag.
 The layout is okay, it's got a light and dark mode, decently readable text coloring (though the light grey could be made a bit darker in the light theme).
 It resizes properly - though I'd prefer if the full-width view was width-bounded and had less space between the name of the sub-module and its description.
 It has (kinda functional) search, and everything is well organized on each page.

 My main issue with Go comes from dogfooding their own documentation system.
 While I appreciate that confidence, I do think the standard library is a little bit special and deserves to be segregated from things made by \<not google\>.
 There's also quite a bit of metadata at the top of the page that's pointless for the language standard library.

 ![alt text](image-46.png)

 Once again we have slight search issues.
-The dogfooding means searches will have things from the entire Go package database which is rough.
+The dogfooding means searches will have things from the entire Go package database even if you only care about things in the standard library.
 It could be partially fixed by prioritizing results from the page you're already on, but really it should just have its own separate subdomain on the Go website.

 ![alt text](image-31.png)

 The bigger problem is that Go has pulled the Python mistake and ruined their SEO by putting all their built-in types on a single page.
 It took a minute to realize that `Map` is a built-in type, thus is not documented with the rest of the standard library.
 Rust does not have this issue since their docs are slightly unique compared to the docs everyone else gets.
 In particular, none of the types are considered "special" in Rust.
 All of the built-in's are documented identically to those in the standard library, and are accessed from the same page.
-Not only is it easier to find, it also ensures consistency and improves search performance (both internal and through a search engine).
+Not only is it easier to find manually, it also ensures consistency and improves search performance (both internal and through a search engine).
 This might not be so bad if the standard library documentation linked to the place where `Map` is specified, but it just sorta doesn't.

 !["Map" in code example cannot be clicked, but other types can](image-34.png)